conversationai/wikidetox/conversation_reconstruction/conv-viewer-webapp/README.md

 ## Development server

 Run `yarn run serve` for a dev server that proxies to port 8080 for the calls to `/api/*` (see `proxy.conf.json`).
 Then navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+This assumes that you have the WikiDetox `conv-viewer-webapi` webapp running on localhost on port 8080.

 ## Code scaffolding